The Kawai KDP120 digital piano is the latest addition to the modestly priced KDP series and the successor to the immensely popular KDP110.

 Recording and Playback

 Kawai KDP120 has a really neat onboard recording feature.
 It can be a lot of fun and an excellent practice tool.

 Another fun way to use the built-in recorder is to play a duet by yourself.
-For instance, you record your play of the bass part, then you play the treble part while playback the bass part.
+For instance, you record your play of the bass part; then, you play the treble part while playing back the bass part.